How to Reduce Acid Reflux and Prevent Heartburn

 What Helps Acid Reflux Go Away?

-Learning how to prevent acid reflux is a big part of managing your symptoms, but sometimes even when you’re doing all the right things, you’ll feel heartburn start to creep up.
 In this section, we’ll focus on how to reduce acid reflux using medication and home remedies for quick heartburn relief.

 How to reduce acid reflux with medication

-• Antacids (i.e. Tums)
+• Antacids (i.e., Tums)

-• H2-blockers (i.e. Zantac)
+• H2-blockers (i.e., Zantac)

-• Low-dose proton pump inhibitors (i.e. Prilosec OTC)
+• Low-dose proton pump inhibitors (i.e., Prilosec OTC)

-Which foods neutralize stomach acid?
+Which foods help with stomach acid?

 • Ginger